mgoadric/cardstock/README.md

 ## Setup

-1. Open `CardStock` folder in the project using Visual Studio Code.
-2. Install .NET Install Tool Extension
+1. Install .NET Install Tool Extension
-3. Get .Net Core 9.0
+2. Get .Net Core 9.0
-4. Install C# Dev Kit Extension
+3. Install C# Dev Kit Extension
+4. Open `CardStock` folder in the project using Visual Studio Code.

+## Usage

-5. Open the CardStock subdirectory
+6. Open the CardStock subdirectory
-6. Write up your game in RECYCLE in the `games` subdirectory.
+7. Write up your game in RECYCLE in the `games` subdirectory.
-7. Alter the `Program.cs` class to specify the name of your game.
+8. Alter the `Program.cs` class to specify the name of your game.
-8. Run the program in either Release or Debug mode.
+9. Run the program in either Release or Debug mode.
-9. For Release mode, in the terminal type "dotnet run --configuration Release"
+   10. For Release mode, in the terminal type "dotnet run --configuration Release"
-10. Choose "Release Mode" to only see the results, or "Debug Mode" to see all game actions (better logs in the future).
+   11. Choose "Release Mode" to only see the results, or "Debug Mode" to see all game actions (better logs in the future).
+10. Analyse your results (found in the `output` subdirectory) with the Jupyter Notebooks in the `Analysis` directory.

 ## References